jake01756/Math-Finder/README.md

 **Have any feature suggestions?
 Feel free to leave a comment on the [Cemetech thread](https://www.cemetech.net/forum/viewtopic.php?p=287950), and they might get added.**

 I hope you enjoy using Math Finder as much as I did making it.
-There is a big update coming soon. :D Post last updated on 4/3/21.
+There is a big update coming soon.